megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 Of course, the rule of "modify only one aggregate per transaction" still applies.
 Even for domain services that orchestrate business operations that involve multiple aggregates.
 Remember, if strong consistency is needed across separate aggregates, and thus they have operations that need to be executed within the same transaction, then maybe these objects should be part of the same aggregate in the first place.

 It's also important to consider domain services as a sort of last resort.
-A final domain modeling tool to use only when the other tools like aggregates, value objects, commands and events, fall short and truly can't meet the requirements on their own.
+A final domain modeling tool to use only when the other tools like aggregates, value objects, commands and domain events, fall short and truly can't meet the requirements on their own.

 ### Data access concerns